MicrosoftDocs/ef-core-for-beginners/notes/part1/script.md

 So now that we've created our entity model, we're going to create something called a migration.
 The EF Core migrations feature is a tool that makes it easy to create and evolve our database.

-I'm going to use the Package Manager Console to run the Add-Migration commandlet.
-I'm going to name my migration InitialCreate.
+Since I'm using Visual Studio, I'm going to use the Package Manager Console to run the Add-Migration commandlet.
+I'll name my migration InitialCreate.

+If I was using a different IDE or the .NET CLI, I would first install the dotnet-ef tool as a global tool.
+Then I would use the `dotnet ef database update` command to create the InitialCreate migration.

 Let's take a look at the generated code.
 We should look it over to make sure it's accurate and that it creates the table the way we want it to be created.

 Looking at the products table as an example, we can see where it's creating our identity column, our primary key, our Name (which is not nullable), and our price, decimal with two decimal points of precision.

-I'm satisfied that the migration is correct, so I'll run the migration with the Update-Database commandlet.
+I'm satisfied that the migration is correct, so I'll run the migration with Visual Studio's Update-Database commandlet.
+The equivilent .NET CLI command is `dotnet ef database update`.

 Now let's take a look at the database that was created.

 The first table we're going to look at is this one that we didn't create at all, EF migration history.
 This table is used by Entity Framework Core to track which migrations have been run against this database.